You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication

-\item \textbf{Sensing based on channel angle-delay map (CADM)}:We propose a particular type of CKM, named CADM, which tries to learn location-specific angle and delay distributions of channel multipath.
+\item \textbf{Fundamental principle of applying CKM to sensing}: This work elucidates the core principle of utilizing CKM, originally developed for communication \cite{zeng2021toward,zeng2024tutorial}, to enable environment-aware NLoS sensing, demonstrating that the same CKM can be used for both environment-aware NLoS sensing and communication.
+To this end, by treating sensing targets as virtual UE, CKM leverages location-specific channel knowledge (such as angles, delays) to infer sensing parameters.
+This is a non-trivial task, since a CKM built for communication learns one-way location-specific channel statistical priors, which cannot be directly applied to the two-way cascaded sensing channel.
+Our primary contribution is the novel mathematical transformation framework that bridges this gap.
+This approach utilizes environment priors embedded in CKM to exploit NLoS paths effectively, overcoming the limitations of environment-unaware methods that fail to map those estimated sensing parameters (such as multipath angles and delays) to target locations in NLoS scenarios. \item \textbf{Sensing based on channel angle-delay map (CADM)}: We propose a particular type of CKM, named CADM, which tries to learn location-specific angle and delay distributions of channel multipath.
 For each path, CADM uses certain distributions like Gaussian distribution to characterize the angle and delay.
 The parameters of this distribution—mean and variance—are dependent on the specific location.
 As this dependency is usually highly complex and non-linear, making analytical modeling difficult, we employ a fully connected neural network (FCNN) to learn the mapping from location to these statistical parameters.